When our systems depend on pressure, assumptions, or confusion, people get left behind.

 Author | Aneisha - Writer and Bookkeeper

-Aneisha Velazquez is a bookkeeper and clarity guide who helps neurodivergent-led businesses stop fighting their numbers and start trusting themselves.
+Aneisha Velazquez is a bookkeeper and clarity guide who helps neurodivergent-led businesses turn their numbers from a source of stress into a source of self-trust.

 She’s the founder of Yellow Sky Business Services and writes the newsletter The Peaceful Pocket, where she explores making business more neurodivergent-friendly, money tips with context, and stories and behind-the-scenes as an AuDHD founder.